 We were buried therefore with him through baptism unto death: that like as Christ was raised from the dead through the glory of the Father, so we also might walk in newness of life.
 Rom 6:4ASV

 So we have different practices among the churches regarding baptism.
 Churches like the Roman Catholic, Episcopal, and Lutheran churches practice infant baptism.
-They teach that with this ritual that the young infant is now a member of the church.
-They sprinkle or pour small amounts of water on the infants in the practice.
-However, Baptist, evangelical, and charismatic churches for the most part teach that infant baptism is wrong, and you must be immersed in water at an age of consent to be truly baptized.
+They teach that with this ritual, the young infant is now a member of the church.
+They sprinkle or pour small amounts of water onto infants during the practice.
+However, Baptist, evangelical, and charismatic churches, for the most part, teach that infant baptism is wrong, and you must be immersed in water at the age of consent to be truly baptized.
 Most of these churches call the practice “Believer’s baptism”.
 Some churches teach that you must be re-baptized if you were infant baptized.
-Complicating this, some churches teach that you must be baptized to be saved while others teach that baptism, while commanded, is not necessary for salvation.
+Complicating this, some churches teach that you must be baptized to be saved, while others teach that baptism, while commanded, is not necessary for salvation.

 It must be said, though, that there are verses that point to the replacement of water baptism with spirit baptism: